 Regional rankings

-For regional dominance analysis, we pulled Cloudflare Radar's top-100 domain rankings (POPULAR ranking type) for four markets: United States (US), Indonesia (ID), Brazil (BR), and Germany (DE).
+For regional dominance analysis, we pulled Cloudflare Radar's top-100 domain rankings (POPULAR ranking type) for seven markets: United States (US), Indonesia (ID), Brazil (BR), Germany (DE), and — new for the June update — Turkey (TR), Mexico (MX), and India (IN).
 This gives us a cross-continent read on which marketplaces break into each country's overall top 100.
+One caveat we repeat in the regional section: positions in the #20-100 band move day to day, so we flag single-snapshot reversals rather than declaring them permanent.

 Limitations